Frequently Asked Questions

 How do I hear about residence and if I have a room?

-Residence acceptance is allocated by order of application, first applied, first in basis.
+Residence applications for the Fall semester are allocated by order of application, first applied, first in basis.
 When you have confirmed your space in an academic program at St. Lawrence College you are now eligible to apply to the student residence.
 Please DO NOT apply for residence until you have confirmed that you will accept your space in your academic program.

 Once the residence office receives your application, you will receive a residence acceptance package within two weeks of your application submission date unless all spaces have already been filled.